MEHopper / New Media Museum

 Hopper, M.E.
 (2016, November).
 Is it cool yet?
 [Exhibit].
 VR@MIT Open House, MIT Stratton Student Center, Cambridge, MA.

 Hopper, M.E.
 (2016, October).
-VR Playground [Exhibit].
+VR playground [Exhibit].
 Gilded Fest: Festival of Music, Technology, and Innovation, Lawn on D, Boston, MA.

 Hopper, M.E.
 (2016, July).
-Virtual Reality Rocks!
+VR rocks!
 [Exhibit].
 Tech in Motion’s Immersive Tech Demos.
 Fragomen, Boston, MA.

 Hopper, M.E.
 (2014, August).
 Which way to the holodeck?
 [Presentation].
 Microsoft NERD Center, Cambridge, MA.

 Hopper, M.E.
 (2014, June).
-Immersive interfaces Playground [Exhibit].
+Immersive interfaces playground [Exhibit].
 Immersion 2014, The Getty and Loyola Marymount University, Los Angeles, CA.

 Hopper, M.E.
 (2014, April).
 Computer museums: Here and there, now and then [Presentation].
 Vintage Computing Festival Southeast 2.0, Roswell, GA.